Travis & Diana Callahan

 then skim off the fruit and run the fruit through our Squeezo using the smallest of the three screens.
 The seeds pass through the Squeezo and are discarded in the compost bin.

-You may need to add a few ounces of water to get exactly six quarts of juice from two gallons of Mayhaw fruit.
+You may need to add a few ounces of water to get exactly four quarts of juice from two gallons of Mayhaw fruit.
 We do not add any other additional water.
 Nor do we amend the recipe by adding apple juice to "stretch" the mayhaw juice.

-One gallon of mayhaw juice provides four batches of jelly of a little more than 3.0 pints each.
-This yields one case of 12 pints.
+One gallon of our mayhaw juice provides four batches of jelly of a little more than 3.0 pints each.
+This yields approximately 12 pints of jelly.
 The small amount of extra jelly goes into the fridge to use on those biscuits tomorrow morning.

 our Squeezo with the berry screen in place to strain the